swtsprt247/Americas-National-Parks/README.md

 # Objective
-The goal of this project is to map all of the national parks as well as gather inforomation by conducting searchings for individual parks by using an API data call
+This project provides a map of all the national parks as well as gathers individual park inforomation by conducting searches by using an API data call.

 # Collaborators